AI-TranspWood/jupyter-docker-extension/README.md

 ## NOTES

-- Running the code inside a specific notebook may require loading a specific software from EESSI through JupyterLmod before starting.
-  Please refer to the [notebook instructions](https://github.com/AI-TranspWood/jupyter-notebooks) (also available inside the extension) for more details.
-- The CVMFS cache is configure to use up to 10GB of disk space on your machine, this is not yet configurable so make sure you have enough disk space available.
+- The CVMFS cache is configure to use up to 10GB of disk space on your machine, this is not yet configurable so make sure you have enough disk space available (on average ~3GB can be used when loading all examples).

 ## Usage